Skip navigation

 Finding the answer to this question may be critical in successfully conserving the species because if we are able to protect and monitor “ground zero” we can at least be confident that whale sharks are still reproducing and that there are new generations emerging.

-Preliminary findings from the Galapagos Whale Shark Project suggest that as high as 98% of individuals that pass through the marine reserve are female, the vast majority of which are not only mature but appear pregnant.
+Preliminary findings from the Galapagos Whale Shark Project suggest that as many as 98% of the individuals that pass through the marine reserve are female, the vast majority of which are not only mature but appear pregnant.
 This observation is truly unique among the known whale shark populations worldwide and could indicate that their birthing grounds are relatively close by: a very exciting and important discovery.

 Oviparous species, like many other fish, lay eggs.
 Eggs are typically brown in colour and have a leathery case protecting the embryo.
-If you have ever taken a stroll along the beach and found a “mermaid’s purse”, this is the empty egg shell from an elasmobranch (*see footnote).
+If you have ever taken a stroll along the beach and found a “mermaid’s purse”, this is the empty egg shell from an elasmobranch.
 Whilst inside the egg case the embryo gets all the nutrients that it requires from the yolk of the egg.
 Oviparous species include the Port Jackson shark and the lesser spotted dogfish.

 Viviparous species give birth to live young.
 This form is similar to reproduction in mammals in that there is a placental link between the developing embryo and the mother through which nutrients are transferred (similar to an umbilicus in humans).
-Species that have evolved to use this method include the hammerhead and blue sharks.
+Species that have evolved to use this method include hammerhead and blue sharks.

 Finally, there are ovoviviparous species which also give birth to live young but have a different method of internal nourishment.
 An embryo’s initial development occurs within an egg, gaining nutrients from the yolk, but the embryo emerges from the egg whilst still inside the mother.
 Once out of the egg, it is nourished by secretions from special glands within the mother until it is ready to be born.
 This method is the most common among elasmobranchs and is used in species such as sand tiger, great white and basking sharks.